rejunity/tinyqv-byte-peripheral-ay8913/docs/info.md

 ## How to test

-Explain how to use your project
+TODO: Explain how to use your project

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+Tiny Tapeout Audio PMOD